-The Daniel Benton Homestead Museum will open for tours on June 1 at 1:00 p.m.
-Thereafter, it will be open most Sundays except holiday weekends through October.
+Due to extensive winter snow and ice damage, the Daniel Benton Homestead Museum will not open for tours until repairs are complete.
+The grounds and trails are available to enjoy weekends through October.
 We will end the season on October 26 with Family Day at the Museum.
 Look for more information about programs and events in the coming weeks.
 We look forward to welcoming you to Tolland’s oldest surviving dwelling.

 At the Benton this year..